Fishing

 Catching Tigerfish at the Zambezi

-Tigerfish hold a similar significance for Africans as bass do for Americans or carps do for Europeans.
+Tigerfish hold a similar significance for Africans as the bass does for Americans or carp do for Europeans.
 These three fish species effectively represent the human populations on their respective continents.
-Personally, tigers are my favorite among them, as they possess…
+Personally, tigers are my favorite among them, as they…

 Limpets on rocky shorelines